lit/lit.dev/packages/lit-dev-content/site/docs/frameworks/react.md

 webcomponent.
 Incorrect types might result in additional properties, missing properties, or properties of the wrong type.

-## `useController`
+## useController

-Reactive Controllers allow developers to hook a component's lifecycle to bundle together state and behavior related to a feature.
+Reactive controllers allow developers to hook in to a component's lifecycle to bundle together state and behavior related to a feature.
 They are similar to React hooks in the user cases and capabilities, but are plain JavaScript objects instead of functions with hidden state.

-`useController` is a React hook that create and stores a Reactive Controller and drives its lifecycle using React hooks like `useState` and `useLayoutEffect`.
+`useController()` is a React hook that create and stores a reactive controller and drives its lifecycle using React hooks like `useState` and `useLayoutEffect`.

 ### How it works

-`useController` uses `useState` to create and store an instance of a controller and a `ReactControllerHost`.
+`useController()` uses `useState` to create and store an instance of a controller and a `ReactControllerHost`.
 It then calls the controller's lifecycle from the hook body and `useLayoutEffect` callbacks, emulating the `ReactiveElement` lifecycle as closely as possible. `ReactControllerHost` implements `addController` so that controller composition works and nested controller lifecycles are called correctly. `ReactControllerHost` also implements `requestUpdate` by calling a `useState` setter, so that a controller with new renderable state can cause its host component to re-render.

 Controller timings are implemented as follows: